apostrophecms/apostrophe-documentation/tutorials/getting-started/custom-widgets.md

 > *"Whoa!
 So I can access the other page in my template?"* Yep.
 You can access any property of the other page.
 You can even make `apos.area` and `apos.singleton` calls with the other page object.

 Actually using the widget in an area is just like using the first one.
-But this time, let's enable both kinds:
+But this time, let's enable both kinds in our area on `home.html`:

 ```markup
 {{